Siege of Malakand: South camp

 Meanwhile, Pashtun forces had successfully assaulted the camp in three other locations, and the 24th Punjab Infantry's picket lines were quickly overrun.
 Pashtun sharpshooters occupying the nearby heights inflicted casualties throughout the night, and the bazaar and surrounding buildings were occupied.
-Other units of the 24th, under Lieutenant Climo, retook the area and held it until 10:45 pm, but under fire from sharpshooters they were driven back.
+Other units of the 24th, under Lieutenant Skipton H. Climo, retook the area and held it until 10:45 pm, but under fire from sharpshooters they were driven back.
 The Pashtun forces broke through in a number of other locations.
 Lieutenant Watling commanding a group of British troops guarding the ammunitions stores at the Quarter Guard was wounded, losing the stores in the process.
-Meiklejohn led a small group of sappers, members of the 24th and Captain Holland, Climo from the earlier charge, and Lieutenant Manley to recapture the ammunition dump; Holland and the General were wounded, and the group severely depleted as it twice failed to retake the dump, but a third attempt proved successful.
+Meiklejohn led a small group of sappers, members of the 24th and Captain Holland, Lieutenant Climo from the earlier charge, and Lieutenant Manley to recapture the ammunition dump; Holland and the General were wounded, and the group severely depleted as it twice failed to retake the dump, but a third attempt by Climo proved successful.
 However, continuing crossfire from the enveloping Pashtun troops wounded a number of British officers, placing the command of the 24th with Climo.
 Towards 1:00 am on the morning of July 27, Lieutenant Edmund William Costello rescued a wounded havildar while under fire and was later awarded the Victoria Cross for his actions.

 As the night wore on, reinforcements arrived from a nearby British hill fort which had as yet been ignored by the Pashtun forces.
 At 4:15 pm, the attacking forces withdrew with their dead and wounded.
 The British had lost a large number of officers wounded, and recorded 21 deaths amongst the sepoys.